EHDEN/Academy/docs/pages/course-structure.md

 Please avoid the use of other activities wherever possible.

 ### Page Activity
 The default learning resource in the Academy uses a **Page** activity.
-It should contain either written text or a video. ideo requirements:** A video should be uploaded to the Academy server so that it is available on demand and does not rely on external services.
+It should contain either written text or a video.
+A video should be uploaded to the Academy server so that it is available on demand and does not rely on external services.
 We make an exception for long videos that are occasionally added as optional resource.
 For example, there are recordings of the OHDSI Symposium 2019 in Europe, which are available as a three hour long video on YouTube, and should be included as a link only.

 To upload a video to a **Page** activity:
 1. Open the **Page** activity you created for the video.